mikeizbicki/cmc-csci143/week_11/README.md

 1. There is no SQL standard for FTS

-1. Most FTS systems are not SQL-based
+1. Most FTS systems are not SQL-based (i.e. NoSQL)

     1. No ACID transactions
         1. possibility of data loss